-Gavin has served as a Co-Chair of the Massachusetts LGBTQ Bar Association and as a board member of The LGBTQ+ Bar.
-Presently, he serves on the ABA Commission on Lawyer Assistance Programs’ DEI Committee, the Institute for Lawyer Well-Being’s DEI Committee, the Boston Bar Association’s DEI Section Steering Committee, the Chief Justice Ralph D. Gants Access to Justice Fund Advisory Committee and the board of directors of Leadership Brainery, a non-profit organized to help undergraduate student leaders from underrepresented, historically excluded, and first generation backgrounds prepare for and gain access to graduate schools.
+Gavin has served as a Co-Chair of the Massachusetts LGBTQ Bar Association and as a board member of The LGBTQ+ Bar (formerly the National LGBT Bar Association).
+Presently, he serves as a member of the Mass.
+Supreme Judicial Court Standing Committee on Lawyer Well-Being, as a board member and the DEI Chair of Lawyers Depression Project, and as a board member of Leadership Brainery.
+He also serves on the ABA Commission on Lawyer Assistance Programs’ DEI Committee, ABA Legal Opportunity Scholarship Fund Committee, Institute for Well-Being in Law DEI Committee, Boston Bar Association DEI Section Steering Committee, and the Chief Justice Ralph D. Gants Access to Justice Fund Advisory Committee.

 Gavin was named one of the Best LGBT Attorneys Under 40 by the National LGBT Bar Association in 2017, selected as one of Mass.
 Lawyers Weekly’s 25 “Up & Coming Lawyers” for 2019, featured on the Mass.
 Super Lawyers “Rising Stars” list for 2018-2020, and inducted as a Fellow of the American Bar Foundation in 2020.
 In 2021, he received the Mass.
 Association of Hispanic Attorneys’ Leadership Award, where he was described as “by far one of the most committed allies in the areas of inclusion, equity and social and racial justice,” and in 2022, he received the Kevin Larkin Memorial Award for Public Service from the Mass.
 LGBTQ Bar Association.